AaltoSciComp/scicomp-docs/triton/index.rst

 Tutorials
 =========
-These are designed to be read in-order by every Triton user when they get their accounts (except maybe the last ones)
+These are designed to be read in-order by every Triton user when they get their accounts (except maybe the last ones).

 .. toctree::
    :maxdepth: 1